As featured in Bloomberg, Scotsman, Renewables Now, Renews.biz and MSN.

 Zenobē, the EV fleet and battery storage specialist, today announces it has begun construction on pioneering battery storage projects totalling £750 million in Scotland at Blackhillock, Kilmarnock South and Eccles.
 This brings its total portfolio in Scotland to 1050MW / 2100MWh and equates to more than the total MWh of all grid-connected batteries operating in the UK today.

-Over their 15 years of operation, the sites are forecast to save up to 13.4m tonnes of CO2 from the atmosphere, equivalent to taking 490,000 diesel or petrol cars off the road for 15 years – or the equivalent of removing more than all the cars in Glasgow and Edinburgh.
+Over their 15 years of operation, the sites are forecast to save up to 11.25m tonnes of CO2 from the atmosphere, equivalent to taking >300,000 diesel or petrol cars off the road per year – equivalent to removing more than all the cars in Glasgow*.
 They are also forecast to lower consumers bills by over £1 billion by reducing the curtailment of windfarms over the same period.

 The new projects are all contracted to provide stability services to National Grid Electricity System Operator (NGESO) to improve the reliability of the UK’s increasingly renewable power system.
 These are the first commercial contracts in the world to use transmission connected batteries to provide short-circuit level and inertia, essential for the grid to function efficiently as fossil fuel plants phase out.
 Zenobē will provide 4.4GVAs of inertia, equivalent to c.
 5-10% of Britain’s requirement.
 The batteries will also ease network constraints by importing electricity at times of peak renewable generation.
 These are essential services which will contribute to the lowering of consumer bills and the UK’s acceleration towards net zero.